What is Housing Benefit and Council Tax Support?

 - you get Income Support , income-based Jobseeker’s Allowance or income-related Employment and Support Allowance .

-These are just a few examples, and the rules on students and Housing Benefit and Council Tax Benefit are very complicated.
+These are just a few examples, and the rules on students and Housing Benefit and Council Tax Support are very complicated.
 So if you are not sure whether you can claim, contact us for advice.

-Most people who are away from home cannot get Housing Benefit or Council Tax Benefit.
+Most people who are away from home cannot get Housing Benefit or Council Tax Support.
 However, in certain circumstances we can pay benefit.
 This applies if you are away from home (for any reason) for less than 13 weeks.

 We may also be able to pay benefit for up to 52 weeks in the following circumstances, if: